Annotation Interface OnCreate

 Annotates Permazen model class methods that are to be invoked whenever a database object is newly created.

-Note that there is a subtle distinction between (a) the creation of database objects in the database, and (b) the instantiation of Java model objects that represent database objects (i.e., PermazenObjects).
-These two events do not occur at the same time; in particular, distinct Java model objects are instantiated to represent the same database object in different transactions.
-In addition, it's even possible for a Java model object to be instantiated when no corresponding database object exists in the database, e.g., via PermazenTransaction.get(io.permazen.core.ObjId).
+Note that there is a subtle distinction between (a) the creation of objects in the database (i.e., the event that this annotation concerns), and (b) the instantiation of an actual Java model object representing a database object.
+These two events are different; in particular, distinct Java objects are created to represent the same database object in different transactions.
+It's even possible for a Java model object to be instantiated even though no corresponding database object exists in the database (via PermazenTransaction.get()).

 @PermazenType